 4.8 Respect for Intent of Parties; Economic Effects on Sale.
 If the parties denominate their transaction as a sale and state their intent that it be a sale will this automatically be respected or will a court enquire into the economic characteristics of the transaction?
 If the latter, what economic characteristics of a sale, if any, might prevent the sale from being perfected?
-Among other things, to what extent may the seller retain (a) credit risk; (b) interest rate risk; and/or (c) control of collections of receivables without jeopardising perfection?
+Among other things, to what extent may the seller retain (a) credit risk; (b) interest rate risk; (c) control of collections of receivables; or (d) a right of repurchase/redemption without jeopardising perfection?

-A transaction expressed to be a sale will be recharacterised as a financing if it is found to be a "sham", i.e. if the documents do not reflect the actual agreement between the parties.
+A transaction expressed to be a sale will be recharacterised as a secured financing if it is found to be a "sham", i.e. if the documents do not reflect the actual agreement between the parties.
 Further, irrespective of the label given to a transaction by the parties, the court will look at its substance and examine whether it creates rights and obligations consistent with a sale.

-Case law has established four key questions which must be considered when concluding that a transaction is a sale rather than a secured financing:
+Case law has established a number of key questions to be considered when concluding that a transaction is a true sale rather than a secured financing:

-- Do the transaction documents accurately reflect the intention of the parties and are the terms of the transaction documents consistent with a sale as opposed to a secured financing? - 2) Does the seller have the right to reacquire the receivables sold? - 3) Does the purchaser have to account for any profit made on any disposition by it of the receivables? - 4) Is the seller required to compensate the purchaser if it ultimately realises the acquired receivables for an amount less than the amount paid?
+- Do the transaction documents accurately reflect the intention of the parties and are the terms of the transaction documents consistent with a sale as opposed to a secured financing? - 2) Does the seller have the right to repurchase the receivables sold? - 3) Does the purchaser have to account for any profit made on any disposition by it of the receivables? - 4) Is the seller required to compensate the purchaser if it ultimately realises the acquired receivables for an amount less than the amount paid?